AerialScreensaver/ScreenSaverMinimal/README.md

 The template includes two targets, one that creates a usable `.saver`, and a test target that lets you quickly develop your screen saver without installing.

+This template also includes workarounds for some of the known issues in macOS screensaver development, such as the `isPreview` bug and instance lifecycle management problems.

 ## Branch Information

 ### Default Branch (Recommended)